 Trips usually run between 30-40 minutes, which gives you plenty of time to snap some epic shots of the GBR from above.
 The best part is the planes can fly at a much lower altitude than commercial jetliners, so you’ll get the best possible view.
 If there’s one activity you book, make sure it’s a reef flight, one of the absolute best things to do in Cairns!

-CURRENT DISCOUNT -43% OFF: Great Barrier Reef Scenic Flight (All-inclusive)
+BEST PRICE: Great Barrier Reef Scenic Flight (All-inclusive from Cairns)

 Cairns has some of the best waterfalls on the East Coast of Australia.
 Lucky that, because we all know that Cairns can get HOT, especially in the summer months.